Global judgements and ideas.

 The profiling of human behaviour and resulting data, allows management to make judgments about ‘who people are’ as well as to predict future behaviour.
 Computer generated data is expected to be reliable, neutral and to help with forecasting (Amoore, 2013; Cheney-Lippold, 2011).
 The assumed neutrality and utility of data for these purposes is what is at stake in workplace power relations, whether the workplace is one of a freelance worker or a full time employee.
 Workers are increasingly easily selected and discarded; replaced and disposable in this ‘profane’ referencing system (Gandini et al, 2016).
 Reputation in the online labour market has become incredibly important for work that happens in digital spaces, so-called ‘virtual work’ (Huws, 2014, 2013; Holts, 2013) and ‘digital labour’ (Fuchs, 2014).

 Virtual work has already been proven to perpetuate precarity and pressures people to overwork (Huws, 2014; Moore and Robinson, 2015).
 The problems that arise are the obstruction of newcomers and difficulties in entrance points to what becomes a closed loop of client/worker relationships.
 The logic of algorithmic reputation acquisition penalises non-standard workers and people who have other responsibilities such as child and elderly care.
 Irregular career patterns can result from time out of work for reproductive domestic labour, maternity leave, physical illness and mental health issues.
+Trade unions are taking steps to address some of these issues and there is more work to be done.

 These notes are taken from a paper I have written with Pav Akhtar, UNI Global Union.
 To cite please email me pvm dot doc at gmail dot com.